-However, the Internet is still largely a network that uses IPv4 and NATs, and efforts continue along the lines of reducing the amount of friction and frustration in a world in which NATs are prolific.
+However the Internet is still largely a network that uses IPv4 and NATs, and efforts continue along the lines of reducing the amount of friction and frustration in a world where NATs are prolific.
 One of the ways to progress here is to treat NAT boxes as yet another instance of Internet middleware, and attempt to apply the same sets of processes to NATs that appear in other instances of middleware.
-The work of the IETF in the Middlebox Communication Working Group uses a model that attempts to expose NATs, as well as firewalls, performance-enhancing proxies, application proxies, and relay agents, to the application, and allows the application to specify the policy that the middlebox should apply.
-In the case of NATs, this could allow an application to communicate to a NAT that it does not require any form of third-party access, and that a fully symmetric behaviour could be applied to the binding without any loss in application functionality.
-Equally, an application could indicate to the NAT that it expects third parties to be able to use the NAT binding, and that the binding that the NAT will set up for the application should be managed as a port-restricted cone.
-There is much that could be achieved here that would allow applications to function with some level of determinism, rather than attempting to equip an application with a large and complex toolset of all the relevant techniques of NAT traversal that may be required by the application when confronted by various NAT behaviours.
+The work of the IETF in the Middlebox Communication Working Group uses a model that attempts to expose NATs, as well as firewalls, performance enhancing proxies, application proxies and relay agents, to the application, and allow the application to specify the policy that the middle box should apply.
+In the case of NATs this could allow an application to communicate to a NAT that it does not require any form of third party access, and that a fully symmetric behaviour could be applied to the binding without any loss in application functionality.
+Equally an application could indicate to the NAT that it expects third parties to be able to use the NAT binding, and that the binding that the NAT will set up for the application should be managed as a port restricted cone.
+There is much that could be achieved here that would allows applications to function with some level of determinism, rather than attempting to arm to application with a large and complex toolset of all the relevant techniques of NAT traversal that may be required by the application when confronted by various NAT behaviours.

-In the meantime the NAT-behaviour guessing game continues.
-The generic class of techniques that support this function is termed Unilateral Self-Address Fixing (UNSAF).
-This is a process whereby the local entity attempts to determine the address and port by which the entity is known externally, and to determine the characteristics of this association to understand in what contexts the external address may be used as a service rendezvous point for externally initiated communication.
-Work in this area [10] has exposed many relevant considerations, including a set of deficiencies noted in the previous section.
+In the meantime the NAT behaviour guessing game continues.
+The generic class of techniques that support this function is termed "Unilateral Self-Address Fixing" (UNSAF).
+This is a process where the local entity attempts to determine the address and port by which the entity is known externally, and to determine the characteristics of this association to understand in what contexts the external address may be used as a service rendezvous point for externally-initiated communication.
+Work in this area (RFC 3424) has exposed a number of relevant considerations, including a set of deficiencies noted in the previous section.

 So, what would a NAT implementation look like if there were standards relating to NAT behaviours and the implementation were to comply with these standards?
-Numerous efforts have been made to document various forms of network- and application-friendly ways in which NATs could behave, but it would appear that such an effort will require the imprimatur of a standard in order to attain a level of general acceptance from NAT implementations.
-However, it is possible to predict that any such effort at a "standardized" form of NAT behaviour will include the following considerations.
-The following set of behaviours is based on that enumerated in [13]:
+There have been numerous efforts to document various forms of network-friendly and application-friendly ways in which NATs could behave, but it would appear that such an effort will require the imprimatur of a standard in order to attain a level of general acceptance from NAT implementations.
+However it is possible to predict that any such effort at a "standardized" form of NAT behaviour will include the following considerations.
+The following set of behaviours is based on that enumerated in [draft-audet-nat-behave]: